Generalized parton distributions and gravitational form factors at large momentum transfer: Power estimates for the hard-collinear matching kernels to all orders

-for the gluon and anti-quark diagrams Fig.~\ref{fig: hcmatching general} (b) and (c), respectively.
 Consider an arbitrary quark line $\Gamma_{\alpha \beta}$ (here $\alpha, \beta$ are Dirac indices ) in $\f J_q^{(n)}$, which must start at an external collinear quark line and end at an external soft quark line or at the hard-collinear operator (represented by a box in the diagram).
 Then $\Gamma$ appears in the spinor products